 Air safety has come a long way in 80 years.
 Today effective risk management, on the ground and in the air, is not only good practice; it is a legal imperative.
 The Safety Management Systems principles have become the standard throughout the aviation industry worldwide.
 They have been adopted by International Civil Aviation Organization, and endorsed by the Federal Aviation Agency as the next step in the safety in aviation.
 Implementing them successfully requires a partnership between owner/operators and knowledgeable counsel to provide advice on operational, compliance and liability issues.
-Contact David Agee, Amanda Tummons or Alan Hoffman for more information.
+Contact David Agee or Amanda Tummons for more information.

 References: Mary Lovett, The Sound of Wings: The Life of Amelia Earhart (St. Martin’s Press, 1989); Susan Butler, East to the Dawn: The Life of Amelia Earhart (DaCapo Press, 1999).